Experimental implementation of an emission-aware prosumer with online flexibility quantification and provision: Experimental case study

-The \ac{SH} and \ac{DHW} of the ``Urban Mining and Recycling'' (UMAR) residential unit, as marked in the white box, were controlled.
-Uncontrolled loads were also located at the same unit.
-Therefore, we have consistent occupancy patterns for all the assets.
-More specifically, the layout of the three-room unit is shown in \autoref{fig:SH_scheme} and each room is treated as one zone.
-The UMAR unit is equipped with water-based ceiling panels for heating.
-The room temperature comfort zone of the whole unit was set as [\SI{22}{\degreeCelsius}, \SI{23}{\degreeCelsius}], which was relaxed to [\SI{21}{\degreeCelsius}, \SI{25}{\degreeCelsius}] between $8$~am and $8$~pm when the occupants are likely not present.
-In principle, occupants can directly configure the comfort zone without affecting the generality of the presented method.
-As for the \ac{DHW}, the average tank temperature limits were set to [\SI{45}{\degreeCelsius}, \SI{60}{\degreeCelsius}].
-The lower limit is boosted to [\SI{59}{\degreeCelsius}, \SI{60}{\degreeCelsius}] at least once a week to avoid Legionella contamination \cite{cai2018technical}.
+For domestic hot water heating, the tank's average temperature was maintained between [\SI{45}{\degreeCelsius}, \SI{60}{\degreeCelsius}].
+The lower limit was boosted to [\SI{59}{\degreeCelsius}, \SI{60}{\degreeCelsius}] at least once a week to avoid Legionella contamination \cite{cai2018technical}.
 In our experiment, this timing was manually chosen to be Sunday morning between $4$~am and $6$~am.
-A Lithium-ion battery of 17.5~kWh with bi-directional charging/discharging power of $\pm$5~kW is operated\footnote{The onsite battery has a capacity of 96 kWh and we artificially limited its operating range to emulate a residential battery system.}.
-On the other hand, an \ac{EV} of 50~kWh with bi-directional charging/discharging power of $\pm$7~kW is included as a simulated system component and was simulated in the experiment. \ac{PV} electricity output is considered emission-free, but the power exported to the grid does not offset the building's carbon footprint.
+Regarding future water draw, a persistence forecast was used assuming that the future water draw will be the same as the day one week earlier.
+Preliminary studies employed a recurrent neural network and a Markov chains-based approach with one-year data.
+However, these did not enhance the forecast accuracy.
+This was due to the highly stochastic nature of human behaviour at the household level.
+Uncontrolled loads such as the cooking stove and the dishwasher were also located at the same unit.
+Therefore, consistent occupancy patterns for all the assets were observed.

-Measurements and weather forecasts \cite{steppeler2003meso} were queried from a server hosted at Empa.
-The weather forecast is updated every 12 hours.
-The \ac{OCP} was formulated with CVXPY \cite{diamond2016cvxpy} in Python 3 and solved using MOSEK \cite{mosek}.
-Communication with the actuators in the building is established via a Python-OPC UA client.
-For the sake of brevity, a full description of the facility is not provided here.
-Interested readers are referred to \cite{nestpubwiki} for more details about the demonstrator.
-The electricity carbon intensity was queried externally.
-Interested readers are referred to \cite{aliunid_proj_report} for more details about the calculation based on data retrieved from ENTSO-E Transparency Platform \cite{entsoe}.
+A Lithium-ion battery of 17.5~kWh with bi-directional charging/discharging power of $\pm$5~kW was operated\footnote{The onsite battery has a capacity of 96 kWh and was artificially limited its operating range to emulate a residential battery system.}.
+Conversely, an \ac{EV} of 50~kWh with bi-directional charging/discharging power of $\pm$7~kW was included as a simulated system component in the experiment. \ac{EV} arrival and departure times were assumed to be known due to driver's input, which aligned with the large-scale field trial in \cite{dudek2021flexibility}. \ac{PV} electricity output was considered emission-free, but the power exported to the grid did not offset the building's carbon footprint.
+Interested readers are referred to \cite{exp_specs} for comprehensive description of test specifications and experiment plans.